-Kyle Kennedy, joined the Urban Corps as Chief Financial Officer in 2013, taking on the added roles of Director of Operations in 2016, Chief Operating Officer in 2018 and then Chief Executive Officer in 2019.
-He is responsible for the management of the day-to-day business operations essential to the organization, including overseeing a $14 million annual operating budget and a multitude of environmental, conservation, and construction projects which offer a vast array of services to the San Diego region while providing job training and education to over 400 at-risk youth per year.
+Kyle Kennedy joined the Urban Corps as Chief Financial Officer in 2013, added the roles of Director of Operations in 2016, Chief Operating Officer in 2018 and then Chief Executive Officer in 2019.
+He is responsible for the management of the day-to-day business operations essential to the organization including overseeing a $14 million annual operating budget and a multitude of environmental, conservation and construction projects which offer a vast array of services to the San Diego region while providing job training and education to over 400 at-risk youth per year.

 Kyle is a marathon and ironman triathlon competitor and car enthusiast.
 He is married with two children.

 Dr. Marie Brown-Mercadel has served as a human services professional for 36 years.
 Her experience includes working at the executive level in North Carolina, Louisiana, Texas, and California serving individuals with substance abuse disorders, developmental disabilities, behavioral health issues, abused and neglected children, and older adults.
 At the state and local level Dr. Mercadel has been a staunch advocate for vulnerable children and families and has strived to ensure that disenfranchised communities are treated fairly.

 Dr. Mercadel began her career in California with the County of San Diego Health and Human Services Agency in 2000 serving as the executive assistant to the Director of Aging with responsibility for business planning, monitoring operational outcomes, program design, and the implementation of the strengths-based management paradigm.
 She was later appointed to the position of Regional General Manager/Director with the responsibility for providing day to day oversight for regional programs related to eligibility operations, child welfare, public health nursing, and community health promotions.
 Most recently she served as the Assistant Director for the Department of Public Social Services in Riverside County.